Fatty Liver Grade 2 Causes, Treatment, and Prevention for Bangladeshi Patients

 - Chronic Obesity: Excess body weight, particularly abdominal fat, significantly increases the risk of developing Grade 2 fatty liver.

 - Uncontrolled Diabetes and Insulin Resistance: Poor blood sugar control accelerates fat accumulation in the liver.
+Patients with diabetes should consider proper diabetes treatment to reduce the risk of fatty liver progression.

 - Poor Dietary Habits: Diets high in processed foods, sugary beverages, and refined carbohydrates contribute to liver stress.
+Such dietary issues can also lead to related conditions like gallbladder stones, which often occur alongside fatty liver.

 - Sedentary Lifestyle: Lack of regular physical activity slows metabolism, promoting fat storage in the liver.
+You can explore our guide on the best exercises for weight loss and triglyceride control, which directly support fatty liver improvement.

 Symptoms of Grade 2 Fatty Liver